Living in Germany

 What are the visa & residency requirements in Germany?

 "To visit Germany, visitors typically need to apply for a visa, depending on their nationality and the purpose of their trip.
 Generally, visitors from a number of non-EU countries must apply for a Schengen visa, while UK citizens and citizens of some other countries may enter Germany without a visa.
 The Schengen visa application process requires documents such as a valid passport, a passport-sized photograph and a covering letter outlining the purpose of the visit.
 In addition, applicants may need to provide documents such as proof of accommodation and proof of sufficient funds to cover their stay in the country.
 Those wishing to reside in Germany for a longer period may apply for a national visa or residence permit.
 To apply for a residence permit, applicants must submit an application form to the relevant German Embassy in their home country, along with copies of passport biometric pages, proof of accommodation, a valid health insurance policy, and proof of sufficient funds to support their stay in the country.
 Applicants may also need to provide documents related to the purpose of their stay, such as a work offer, if applicable.
-Depending on the nature of the visa sought, additional documents might be requested before the application can be processed," remarked one expat in Germany.
+Depending on the nature of the visa sought, additional documents might be requested before the application can be processed," remarked one expat living in Germany.

 Are healthcare and health insurance expensive in Germany?

 "Healthcare in Germany is generally considered to be of high quality and is relatively affordable.
 Most people in Germany are required to have health insurance, which is usually provided by a public health insurance provider.
 The cost of health insurance depends on the type of coverage and the individual's income, but it is generally affordable.
-In addition, there are private health insurance providers that offer more comprehensive coverage, but these plans tend to be more expensive," remarked one expat living in Germany.
+In addition, there are private health insurance providers that offer more comprehensive coverage, but these plans tend to be more expensive," mentioned an expat living in Germany.

 About the Author

 Joshua Wood, LPC joined Expat Exchange in 2000 and serves as one of its Co-Presidents.
 He is also one of the Founders of Digital Nomad Exchange.
-Prior to Expat Exchange, Joshua worked for NBC Cable (MSNBC and CNBC Primetime).
-Joshua has a BA from Syracuse and a Master's in Clinical and Counseling Psychology from Fairleigh Dickinson University.
-Mr. Wood is also a licensed counselor and psychotherapist.
+Prior to Expat Exchange, Joshua worked for NBC Cable (MSNBC and CNBC

 Some of Joshua's articles include Pros and Cons of Living in Portugal, 10 Best Places to Live in Ireland and Pros and Cons of Living in Uruguay.
 Connect with Joshua on LinkedIn.